patrickmelville/building-blocks-starter/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the hello-world starter.
+    Use the Gatsby CLI to create a new site, specifying the building-blocks-starter starter.

     ```shell
-    # create a new Gatsby site using the hello-world starter
+    # create a new Gatsby site using the building-blocks-starter starter
     gatsby new building-blocks-starter https://github.com/patrickmelville/building-blocks-starter
     ```